Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 Source tier breakdown:

-- Tier 1 (primary research): ~22 stats from government agencies (CDC, BLS), peer-reviewed journals (PNAS, PMC, Psychological Bulletin, Psychology & Health), and major surveys (Stack Overflow Developer Survey, GitHub Octoverse)
+- Tier 1 (primary research): ~22 stats from government agencies (CDC, BLS), peer-reviewed journals (PNAS, PMC, Psychological Bulletin, Psychology & Health), and major surveys (Stack Overflow Developer Survey)

-- Tier 2 (reputable secondary): ~20 stats from recognized research firms (Kantar, Straits Research), industry reports (JetBrains, GitClear), and major publications (CoworkingCafe, DeskTime)
+- Tier 2 (reputable secondary): ~20 stats from recognized research firms (Kantar, Straits Research), industry reports (JetBrains), and major publications (CoworkingCafe, DeskTime)

 Data recency: Stats older than 2 years are marked with an asterisk (*) and included only when they represent the most recent available data or landmark research.
 We prioritize 2024–2026 data throughout.